Victor-DS/Standard-Blog-App/README.md

 ### Low priority OR v2
 - Widget (v2 only);
 - Give the user an option to view the image or follow the link on image click (Low priority, maybe v2);
-- Open app from Web link (Low priority, since we're not parsing from the webpage and that would only take you to the app's main page and not the especific post, although we could do a search to find this post, but it may not be saved on the DB).
+- Open app from Web link (Low priority, since we're not parsing from the webpage and that would only take you to the app's main page and not the especific post, although we could do a search to find this post, but it may not be saved on the DB);
+- See also (Next unseen post).